How to Declutter Your Home Room by Room

 - Old newspapers and magazines

-- Cozy blankets
+- Cozy blankets and extra pillows

 More Family Room Clutter Resources:

-- Old and outdated makeup
+- Old or expired makeup

-- Old medications
+- Outdated medications

-- Torn or overly stained bath towels
+- Torn or overly stained towels

 - Broken bath toys

-- Personal supplies you do not use
+- Personal items you no longer use

-- Duplicate cleaning supplies
+- Extra or duplicate cleaning supplies

-Bathroom Organizer Options
+Smart Bathroom Organizer Options:

 - Makeup organizer